pimbrouwers/Falco/README.md

 ```

 There you have it, an industrial-strength "hello world" web app, achieved using primarily base ASP.NET libraries.
 Pretty sweet!

+## Why?

+The goal of this project was to design the thinnest possible API on top of the native ASP.NET Core libraries, rooted in an ethos of *low-friction web programming*.

+Key features:
+- A low barrier to entry for those new to functional programming.
+- Simple integration into the native ASP.NET pipeline.
+- High-performance routing.
+- Composable request handling.
+- Isomorphic web development.
+- Security utilities.

+> This project was inspired by [Giraffe][4] and [Saturn][18].

 ## Sample Applications